The answer might tell you a lot about how to think about your role as its leader.

 Do you know what stage of organizational growth your business is in?
 As a CEO you want to identify your business’s stage of growth, so you can lead from the front.

 One area that has drawn the interest of academic study over the years is how companies naturally evolve.
-One piece of research, which appeared in a 2003 paper published in the International Journal of Organizational Analysis, found out that there are five stages every company goes through over time.
+One piece of research, which appeared in a 2003 paper published in the International Journal of Organizational Analysis, found that there are five stages every company goes through over time.

 Stage 1: Existence